tfgg/yournextmep/_candidates/eu2014/libdem/jonathan-fryer.md

 person: jonathan-fryer
 region: london
 party: libdem
-title: London - Liberal Democrats - Jonathan Fryer
+title: Jonathan Fryer is running for MEP in London for the Liberal Democrats
 incumbent: false
 ---